hXR16F/progress-bar/README.md

 ```bat
 start /b "" "progress-bar.bat" window_x_size window_y_size progress_width bg_color fg_color
 ```
-* window_x_size: The desired width of the console window in characters.
+* window_x_size: The width of the console window in characters.
-* window_y_size: The desired height of the console window in characters.
+* window_y_size: The height of the console window in characters.
-* progress_width: The width of the progress bar in characters.
+* progress_width: The desired width of the progress bar in characters.
 * bg_color: The background color of the progress bar.
 * fg_color: The foreground color of the progress bar.